SorenSeeberg/MrDatabase/README.md

 - Moved demo code into /samples/ module
 - Updated .gitignore to reflect changes
 - Updated documentation (batching)
-- run_tests.bat now assumes python.exe is on PATH
+- Run_tests.bat now assumes python.exe is on PATH
+- Preparing a pypi package (setup.py, cleaning project, etc.)

 ### Version 0.9.5 Alpha
 - Added code example of how to do batching of sql commands (10K rows in less than half a sec)